marc2332/freya/crates/elements/src/_docs/attributes/margin.md

- ### margin

 Specify the margin of an element.
 You can do so by three different ways, just like in CSS.

+### Example

 ```rust, no_run
 # use dioxus::prelude::*;